StreamKey/streamkey-dashboard/README.md

 ## DB
 We use the [Sequelize](http://docs.sequelizejs.com/) ORM over Postgresql.

-To run a local DB in a docker container, make sure you're logged in to docker with `docker login` and then run `yarn db:start`.
+To run a local DB in a docker container, make sure you're logged in to docker with `docker login` and then run `yarn db:install`.
 It will launch a pg instance on local port 5444 with the user postgres/mysecretpassword.
+Run `yarn db:start` if this container exists and is stopped.

 To remove the container run `yarn db:rm`.